These pecan sticky buns with frozen bread dough taste like they came straight from a bakery.

 - Starting at one end, roll the dough up tightly, tucking in the ends and pinching to seal.

-- Slice the roll into ½- to 1-inch sections—you should get about 12 rolls.
+- Slice the roll into ½- to 1-inch sections—you should get about 12 buns.
 Place them on a sheet of parchment paper for about 30 minutes to rise while you prepare the pecan topping.

 - Add the chopped pecans to the bottom of a 9X13 casserole dish.